cta-observatory/ctapipe/docs/pipeline/index.rst

 ZMQ library allows to stay away from class concurrency mechanisms like mutexes, critical sections semaphores, while being thread safe.

 User implements steps in Python class.
-Passing data between steps is managed by the router.
+Passing data between steps is managed by the router thanks to Pickle serialization.
 If a step is executed by several threads, the router uses LRU pattern (least recently used ) to choose the step that will receive next data.
 The router also manage Queue for each step.